getsentry/sentry.engineering/src/content/blog/grave-improvements-native-crash-postmortems-via-android-tombstones.md

 Of course, the limitation is real: this only works on Android 12 and above.
 For older devices and apps that need instrumentation of their native code beyond error reporting, the NDK integration remains available, and the two coexist cleanly.
-But with Android 12+ now representing 75% (according to [apilevels.com](https://apilevels.com/), 03/2026) of cumulative usage distribution, the balance has tipped.
+But with Android 12+ now representing 75% (according to [apilevels.com](https://apilevels.com/), as of 03/2026) of cumulative usage distribution, the balance has tipped.
 For most apps, tombstone support is the primary native crash reporting path today, and `sentry-native-ndk` is the fallback.